 As you can see, our brain must always translate the words heard into images, because pictures say more than a thousand words.

 We are "eye-animals", that is, we store almost everything in the form of pictures.

 If these pictures are not delivered to us, because, for example, a speaker uses too many foreign words or abstract terms, then we feel bored or even overwhelmed.

 Why our brain is unique

 Why do some people decide more creatively than others?
-Ned Herrmann wanted to get to the bottom of this puzzle based on the discovery of the two halves of the brain - and came to amazing findings.
+Ned Herrmann wanted to get to the bottom of this puzzle on the basis of the discovery of the two brain halves - and came to astonishing findings.

 He noted that our brain is not only characterized by two halves, but by four areas, which manifest in the course of personal development - the theory of the "unique brain" was born.